gossard/PowerMerger/README.md

 ## Common Use Cases

 PowerMerger is a versatile tool that can be used in a wide range of automation scenarios.
-Here are just a few ideas
+Here are just a few ideas:

 - **IT Reporting:**
   - Generate daily HTML reports on the status of Active Directory users or computers.